 In addition to starting up successful new businesses at an astounding rate, women entrepreneurs are part of a broader movement to make communities better for all.
 Women-owned businesses have boosted employment rates; employing more than 8 million people nationwide.
-In addition, 70% of women-owned businesses are actively involved in their local communities.
+In addition, many women-owned businesses are actively involved in their local communities.
 That boosts both the local and national economy, as well as hometown morale.

 One of the most important steps to start up any business, no matter who owns it, is getting funding.
 Unfortunately, that’s often more difficult for women than for men.
 What’s going on?